armytag/langs/qathebo/grammar/morphology.md

 Simple clauses make four tense distinctions: present, future, past, and remote past.

 **Present** tense is used for events happening at roughly the same time as the moment of speech.
-There is some amount of leeway around the actual moment of speech, as events that have just happened or events that are about to happen are typically rendered in the present tense (typically with perfective and imperfective verb marking respectively), as seen in sentences %{+2}% and %{+3}% below.

 <div class="gloss">
 <p class="number"></p>